joefioresi718/joefioresi718.github.io/index.md

 ## About Me

 I am a 3rd year Ph.D. student at the University of Central Florida (UCF) studying Computer Vision under Dr. Mubarak Shah.
 My main focus is in video understanding tasks, with an emphasis on learning useful representations under privacy and fairness constraints.
-I served as the UCF representative on the student leadership council for the Center for Smart City Streetscapes (CS3) NSF ERC.
+I am currently expoloring extending these efforts to video-text multimodal generative models.
+I recently served as the UCF representative on the student leadership council for the Center for Smart City Streetscapes (CS3) NSF ERC.
 Feel free to reach out with questions or to discuss research!

 ## Research Interests

-- **Computer Vision:** bias mitigation, privacy preservation, action recognition, anomaly detection
+- **Computer Vision:** bias mitigation, privacy preservation, large multimodal models, action recognition, anomaly detection

 ## News

+- **[Jan.
+2025]** ICLR 2025 paper accepted for poster presentation!
 - **[Sept.
 2024]** Awarded 2nd Place in the Second Perception Test Challenge Grounded VQA task @ ECCV24!!
 - **[May 2024]** Began mentorship of Computer Vision REU undergraduate student.
 - **[Oct.
-2023]** Presented anonymized anomaly detection paper in Paris @ ICCV 2023.
+2023]** Presented privacy-preserving anomaly detection paper in Paris @ ICCV 2023.
 - **[Sept.
 2023]** Won 3rd Place in the 3rd Annual HSI Battle of the Brains competition, individually awarded eBay competition scholarship!
 - **[Jul.
 2023]** ICCV 2023 paper accepted for poster presentation!
 - **[Mar.
 2023]** Elected UCF Institution Representative on an NSF ERC student leadership council (CS3).